Being falsely accused of sexual assault can have a negative impact on your

 you your Miranda rights.
 Anything you say can be used against you in court.

-you can develop into a timeline.
-Compile a list of potential witnesses
+alleged victim, creating a visual timeline.
+Gather a list of potential

-to the alleged events or those who can provide an alibi for you.
-Additionally,
+witnesses to the alleged events or those who can provide an alibi for

-you will want testing, such as psychological tests, which disproves the
+you.
+Additionally, you will want testing, such as psychological tests,

 If you have been falsely accused of a